Leaders across rating systems, industry membership organizations, embodied carbon subject matter expert organizations, and industry commitment leaders

 The ECHO Story

-The initial scope of reporting requirements is narrow in focus, as it represents the minimum areas where consensus is already reached across ECHO.
-This framework will evolve and expand over time.
+The scope of reporting requirements represents areas where consensus has been reached among the ECHO partner organizations.
 The organizations involved are encouraged by this step towards clarity, alignment, and collaborative action to advance the rapid transformation of the built environment towards a decarbonized future.

-The Carbon Leadership Forum will coordinate and facilitate the ECHO Project — taking on the role after a successful ECHO launch led by Architecture 2030 — as it enters its second phase going forward into 2024.
-The ECHO Project intends to continue meeting to further define scopes and accounting practices for embodied carbon in the built environment, as well as to discuss future projects including the potential for joint participation in a central data repository of whole project embodied carbon data points for building and infrastructure projects, to assist in policy making and standards setting efforts.
+The Carbon Leadership Forum coordinates and facilitates the ECHO Project - having taken on the role after a successful launch led by Architecture 2030.
+The ECHO Project organizations continue meeting to further define scopes and accounting practices for embodied carbon in the built environment, as well as to discuss future projects.